EP Dine is now a part of the ZRG family. Read the press release

 Why Collaboration is Crucial in Law Firms

-Maximizing internal collaboration leads to:
+Maximizing internal collaboration within the firm leads to:

 When you consider how arguments are built on legal precedence, the practice of law itself is about making creative connections that secure results.
 Collaborative workflows enhance client service through:

-Common Challenges of Collaboration in Law Firms
+Common Challenges of Law Firm Collaboration

 Identifying Barriers to Effective Teamwork